paths-erc/docs/db-handbook/manuscripts.md

 ### Reconstructed quire layout

-For each manuscript multiple instances of the following group of fields can be filed, each one describing a single quire.
+For each manuscript, multiple instances of the following group of fields can be filed, each one describing a single quire.

 These fields are not part of the [manuscripts table](../db-schema/manuscripts.md) but of the [m_quires table](../db-schema/m_quires.md).